Nonreciprocal Cahn-Hilliard model emerges as a universal amplitude equation: Supplementary Material

 with coefficients $a_\rho$, $a_\sigma$, $b_\rho$ and $b_\sigma$ results in an equivalent formulation for alternative conserved fields $A$ and $B$.
 We use the resulting freedom to simplify Eq.~\eqref{eq:leading_osc0} by choosing

 and $a_\rho$, $b_\rho$ are normalization constants.
 This reduces Eqs.~\eqref{eq:leading_osc0} to

 i.e., the leading order oscillation is represented by an antisymmetric dynamic coupling of $A$ and $B$, that represents the lowest order nonreciprocal coupling.
-The form of Eq.~\eqref{eq:leading_oscAB} allows one to easily show that the corresponding part of the dynamics is not dissipative.
+The form of Eq.~\eqref{eq:leading_oscAB} allows one to easily show that the corresponding part of the dynamics is not dissipative since it is equivalent to the structure of the Schr\"odinger equation for a free particle (similar to the complex Ginzburg-Landau equation without the local terms).

 For simplicity of notation, here, we proceed with the description using the original quantities $\rho$ and $\sigma$.
 It helps us to identify the structure of the two continuity equations in terms of $Q$, $R$, $\eta$ and $\mu$.
 Still at $\mathcal{O}(\varepsilon^3)$, we determine $\vecg n_3$ via the third equation in \eqref{eq:order3}: we insert $\vecg n_1$ from Eq.~\eqref{eq:n1} and use Eqs.~\eqref{eq:leading_osc0} for the time derivative to obtain